con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Great wish-fulfilling tree, most plentiful,
 Supreme amongst the great vases of fortune,
-A doer, fulfilling the aims of beings,
+A doer, who fulfills the aims of beings,
 An ally, most beloved to all creatures, (88)